 Saxon Reach community event

-We also held lawn games and provided refreshments, and the MK Parks Trust, which manages the local green spaces, were on hand to talk about health and wellbeing benefits of being outdoors.
+Attendees played lawn games and the MK Parks Trust, which manages the local green spaces, were on hand to talk about health and wellbeing benefits of being outdoors.

 “I’d also like to say a big thanks to the sales team at Saxon Reach who kindly agreed the use of the sales suite for the day!”

 An MK Dons spokesperson, said: “MK Dons Sport and Education Trust were pleased to support the Saxon Reach Community Event and meet new residents.

 “There were some excellent penalties taken by the children and adults.
 Donnie the mascot managed to save a few and gave out medals to all those who scored, including the Community Support Officer!”